Caos-Maker89/DigitalSuper8Cartrige/README.md

 # Future project
 - 35 mm cartdrige to convert 35mm camera to digital

+# Button List
+- on/off
+- armed / not armed
+- motion sensor on / off
+- fps selector
+- color selector

 # Todo
 - [x] complete the product list
 - [ ] create a 3D stl file with the shape off the super 8 where fill tech component